Oxyrhynchus Gospels: Oxyrhynchus 840

 The fragment begins with the end of a warning to an evildoer who plans ahead, yet fails to take the next life into account.
 There follows sections of a narrative unparalleled in any other known gospel tradition, about Jesus' encounter with "a Pharisee, a leading priest" who tries to order Jesus and the disciples out of the Temple as ritually unclean.
-Jesus responds by contrasting ritual cleanliness, gotten by bathing with water used by dogs and pigs, like a harlot, against the life-giving water that comes down from heaven in baptism.
+Jesus responds by contrasting ritual cleanliness — gotten by bathing like a harlot in the water used by dogs and pigs — against the life-giving (metaphorical) water that comes down from heaven in baptism.

 Jesus is called "Savior" (Σωτήρ), which is rare in the New Testament, but not unparalleled.
 The author of the fragment also believes that laymen have to change their clothes to enter the temple, for which there is no other evidence.
 The author is distinctly hostile to Judaism, but as he knows little about it, the text is presumably not from Judea; the author's vague grasp of details of Temple rituals have suggested a Johannine circle, perhaps in Syria.